Pablo-bit7/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Deletes the file betty in /tmp/my_first_directory.
 9-firstdirdeletion - Deletes the directory my_first_directory that is in the /tmp directory.
 10-back - Changes the working directory to the previous one.
+11-lists - Script lists all files (even hidden) in the current directory and the parent of the working directory and the /boot directory, in long format.